 The main ingredient is wheat grain and its soaked, boiled and drained and you could mix it with anything you like.
 Cart likes his with chopped boiled egg, tomato, and cheese, drizzled with olive oil.
 While I like to add mine with tuna and corn.

-Its best eaten cold and its a wonderful summer food.
+It’s best eaten cold and its a wonderful summer food.

 This is Piadina